livankrekh/WalkingMarvin/README.md

 ![gif_marvin1](gifs/marvin2.gif)

-And in trained state he can moves with the next speed:
+And in the trained state he can moves with the next speed:

 ![gif_marvin1](gifs/marvin3.gif)